DEVELOPING A PRAYER LIFE

 - Prayer to Holy Spirit

 - Lord’s Prayer

 - One of six Morning or Evening Psalms

 - Intercessions for the living and the dead

 - Psalm 51 and confession of your sinfulness

 - Doxology and the morning or evening prayer

 - Reflect quietly on the tasks of the day and prepare yourself for the difficulties you might face asking God to help you or in the evening reflect on the day and the difficulties you encountered and how you dealt with them

 - Remember to stop mid-morning, noon and mid-afternoon to say a simple prayer.

 - Repeat the Jesus Prayer in your mind whenever you can throughout the day.
 Offer a prayer before and after each meal thanking God and asking for His blessing.
-Examples of Complete Prayers for Suggested Prayer Rule.
-In the name of the Father, the Son and the Holy Spirit.
-Amen.
-Glory to You our God, Glory to You.
+The Jesus Prayer is the prayer of the Publican from the Holy Scriptures asking God’s mercy.
+“Lord Jesus Christ, Son of God, have mercy on me a sinner.”